 Regional Data/Resource Facilitator

-- Serve as regional information/resource facilitator. - Maintain an active website with robust archive of fish habitat conservation information for Southeast Alaska. - Regularly coordinate with the NFHP Science and Data Committee on updates relevant to data and resources available for Southeast Alaska.
+- Identify, aggregate, and archive regional assessments and prioritization methods on the SEAKFHP website www.seakfhp.org. - Regularly coordinate with the NFHP Science and Data Committee on updates relevant to data and resources available for Southeast Alaska.

 Project Funding Provider